Young dad-to-be was among 13 US troops killed in Afghanistan – KION546

 Associated Press

-A young husband with a child on the way and another man who always wanted to be in the military were among the 13 U.S. troops killed in a horrific suicide bombing at Afghanistan’s Kabul airport.
-As military personnel were going through the grim task of notifying the troops’ next of kin, some of their names emerged Friday before the government formally announced them.
+A young husband with a child on the way.
+Another man who always wanted to be in the military.
+A man who planned to become a sheriff’s deputy when his deployment ended.
+Details began emerging Friday about some of the 13 U.S. troops killed in a horrific suicide bombing at Afghanistan’s Kabul airport.
 Eleven Marines, one Navy sailor and one Army soldier were among the dead, and 18 other U.S. service members were wounded in Thursday’s bombing, which was blamed on Afghanistan’s offshoot of the Islamic State group.